77Vincent/sequelize-easy-query/README.md

   }),
 })
 ```
-Now you can filter users by using the new keys and the original ones can no longer be used:
+Now we can filter users by using the new keys and the original ones can no longer be used:
 ```bash
 example.com/api/users?isMale=0&isAvailable=1
 ```
-This feature is especially useful when you have included other associated models, you want to filter the main model based on columns from those associated models but not to affect the main model:
+This feature is especially useful when we have included other associated models, we want to filter the main model based on columns from those associated models but not to affect the main model:
 ```js
 const users = await User.findAll({
   include: [{